go-i2p/go-sam-go/datagram3/DOC.md

 ResolveHash converts a 32-byte hash to a full I2P destination using NAMING LOOKUP.

-⚠️ SECURITY WARNING: This does NOT authenticate the source! ⚠️ Resolution only enables replies, it does NOT verify identity. ⚠️ Malicious actors can provide hashes that resolve to attacker-controlled destinations.

 Process:

     1. Validate hash is exactly 32 bytes